Blessed Marie-Rose Durocher

 Canada was one diocese from coast to coast during the first eight years of Marie-Rose Durocher’s life.
 Its half-million Catholics had received civil and religious liberty from the English only 44 years before.

 She was born in a little village near Montreal in 1811, the 10th of 11 children.
 She had a good education, was something of a tomboy, rode a horse named Caesar, and could have married well.
 At 16, she felt the desire to become a religious, but was forced to abandon the idea because of her weak constitution.
-At 18, when her mother died, her priest brother invited her and their father to come to his parish in Beloeil, not far from Montreal.
+At 18, when her mother died, her priest brother invited Marie-Rose and their father to come to his parish in Beloeil, not far from Montreal.

 For 13 years, Marie-Rose served as housekeeper, hostess, and parish worker.
 She became well-known for her graciousness, courtesy, leadership, and tact; she was, in fact, called “the saint of Beloeil.”
 Perhaps she was too tactful during two years when her brother treated her coldly.

 As a young woman, Marie-Rose had hoped there would someday be a community of teaching sisters in every parish, never thinking she would found one.
-But her spiritual director, Fr.
-Pierre Telmon, O.M.I., after thoroughly–and severely–leading her in the spiritual life, urged her to found a community herself.
+But her spiritual director, Oblate of Mary Immaculate Father Pierre Telmon, after thoroughly—and severely—leading her in the spiritual life, urged her to found a community herself.
 Bishop Bourget concurred, but Marie-Rose shrank from the prospect.
 She was in poor health and her father and brother needed her.